flhel/grails-html-cleaner/README.md

 }
 ```

-The above configuration would define a whitelist with name sample that builds on top of whitelist none and allows additional tags <b>,<i>,<p> and <span>
+The above configuration would define a whitelist with name sample that builds on top of whitelist none and allows additional tags *b*, *i*, *p* and *span*.

 A whitelist can start with any of the default whitelists or A whitelist can start with any custom whitelists that are defined earlier in configuration as well, but it must start with another whitelist.

-Define a whitelist sample2 that starts with whitelist sample we defined above and allows tag <a> with just one attribute href and puts rel="nofollow"
+Define a whitelist sample2 that starts with whitelist sample we defined above and allows tag *a* with just one attribute href and puts rel="nofollow"

 ```
 grails {